ArthurVardevanyan/Analytics-for-Spotify/README.md

 * If you play one song consecutively only the first play is counted (Currently)*
 * Requires Spotify Developer App to be Created

+Known Bugs:

+* Transition to Django Models broke multiple users having the same playlist.
+Currently a playlist can only be tied to one user.
+Database structure needs to be updated to fix this.

 ![Alt text](img/SpotifyAnalyticsSample.png?raw=true "Sample Output")